Official (Canadian football): Referee

 The referee is responsible for the general supervision of the game and has the final authority on all rulings.
 Thus, this position is sometimes referred to as head referee and is considered to be the crew chief.
 He can be easily identified by his differently coloured cap.
 Historically, in the Canadian Football League (CFL), the referee wore a black cap while the other officials wore white caps.
 In amateur football, including U Sports football, the referee wears a white cap with black piping while the other officials wear black caps with white piping.
 As mentioned above, in 2019, however, CFL referees now wear white caps while other officials now wear black caps, bringing the convention in line with all levels of playing in the American game and Canadian amateur football.

 During each play from scrimmage, the referee positions himself behind the offensive team, favouring the right side (if the quarterback is a right-handed passer).
 He also counts offensive players.

 On passing plays, he primarily focuses on the quarterback and defenders approaching him.
 The referee rules on possible roughing the passer and, if the quarterback loses the ball, determines whether it is a fumble or an incomplete pass.

 On running plays, the referee observes the quarterback during and after he hands off the ball to the running back, remaining with him until the action has cleared just in case it is really a play action pass or some other trick passing play.
-Afterwards, the Referee then checks the running back and the contact behind him.
+Afterwards, the Referee then shifts his focus to the point of attack to look for blocking fouls.

 During punts and field goals, the referee observes the kicker (and holder) and any contact made by defenders approaching them.

 In the CFL and other professional leagues, and in some U Sports football games, the referee announces penalties and the numbers of the players committing them, and clarifies complex and/or unusual rulings over a wireless microphone to both fans and the media.
 CFL referees, unlike their counterparts in the NFL and American college football, identify the city or province of the team committing the foul when announcing penalty enforcement, instead of using "offense" or defense".

 During instant replay reviews in the CFL, the referee confers with a replay official, who is located at the CFL head office, on the play and then announces the final result from the replay official over the wireless microphone.

 In addition to the general equipment listed above, the referee also carries a coin in order to conduct the pregame (and if necessary, overtime) coin toss.